Alcohol Addiction Timeline

 Ultimately, everyone is different, so it’s important to find out what works best for you and stick with it, instead of giving up if the first try isn’t successful.
 It may take some time, but there are plenty of resources available to help you on your journey toward sobriety.

-At Zinnia Healing, we’re ready to provide the support and guidance necessary to recover from alcoholism.
+At Zinnia Health, we’re ready to provide the support and guidance necessary to recover from alcoholism.
 Our alcohol addiction treatments will give you the strength and confidence needed to overcome your struggles with alcohol abuse.
 Take that important first step towards sobriety today by calling our 24/7 helpline at (855) 430-9439, or contact the national drug abuse hotline for additional resources and support.